Rick Ware Racing: History

-NASCAR Cup Series

-Early years (1998–2012)

-In 1998, Rick Ware attempted to qualify a Ware Racing Enterprises Ford in the Winston Cup event at Sonoma Raceway but failed to make the race.

-Rick Ware Racing (RWR) had made a handful of attempts in the NASCAR Cup Series beginning in 2004 with Stanton Barrett in the No. 52.
+Rick Ware Racing (RWR) had made a handful of attempts in the Cup Series beginning in 2004 with Stanton Barrett in the No. 52.
 In 2005, the organization made attempts with Larry Gunselman, José Luis Ramírez and Derrike Cope.
 In 2006, Larry Gunselman, Steve Portenga, and Stanton Barrett in the No. 52 and No. 30 respectively.

-In 2007, Barrett attempted to make the Daytona 500 only to miss the race by a single position.

 In 2011, Rick Ware Racing allied with the No. 37 Front Row Motorsports/Max Q Motorsports Team.
 American Le Mans Series driver Tomy Drissi qualified for the Sonoma Cup Race race, but NASCAR would not approve him for competition; Chris Cook drove the 37 to a 27th-place finish.

 For 2012, Rick Ware Racing again allied with Max Q Motorsports to run Timmy Hill for the majority of the season in the No. 37 to vie for Rookie of the Year honors.
 After Mike Wallace failed to make Daytona, Hill DNQ'd the next race, but qualified in Vegas; he finished 42nd after a crash.
 When the team missed five races in six attempts, they were outside the top 35 and Ware moved Hill back to Nationwide, ending the partnership.